bitextor/pdf-extract/README.md

 The dominant font is considered the default for the document, so removed.
 Other fonts are put in place as needed with generated style sheet entries.
 Fonts that are very similar will be combined.
 Fonts are only applied to a span element and only when not the default/dominant font.

 ## Document Format ##
 Once the various page regions are defined as described above, the objects that fall within the each region can be extracted into a normalized HTML format.
 The HTML format is designed specifically to make alignment across 2 or more webpages simple and easy.
+Content is very clean with minimal embedded information.
+Supertext and Subtext is embedded in <sup> and <sub> tags.
+Common font issues are handled with [search-replace](#search-and-replace-characters)

 ### Alignment Optimized HTML
 ```html